jeremyroman/http-no-vary-search/draft-wicg-http-no-vary-search.md

 {:aside}
 > In general, this algorithm is strict and tends to return the default URL search variance whenever it sees something it doesn't recognize.
 This is because the default URL search variance behavior will just cause fewer cache hits, which is an acceptable fallback behavior.
+>
+> However, unrecognized keys at the top level are ignored, to make it easier to extend this specification in the future.
+To avoid misbehavior with existing client software, such extensions will likely expand, rather than reduce, the set of requests that a cached response can match.

 {:aside}
 > The input to this algorithm is generally obtained by parsing a structured field ({{Section 4.2 of STRUCTURED-FIELDS}}) using field_type "dictionary".